Herbert William Reffell (1867-1953)

 Underneath there is an older sign which says; WOODFORD’S CLOTHING AND BOOT STORES.

 Although Herbert and Amelia had sixteen children, a half of them did not survive to adulthood.
-Four children, Marguerite (4), Rose (3), Boadicea (20 months) and Herbert (5 months) are buried together in Streatham Cemetery.
+The four children who died in 1900 were Marguerite (4), Rose (3), Boadicea (20 months) and Herbert (5 months).
+They are buried together in Streatham Cemetery (right).
+However three of their children had long lives, living to 85, 91 and 96.